-3) Another classic on team-building lists is the “trust” fall.
+- The dreaded trust fall.
+Another classic on team-building lists is the “trust” fall.
 You’re told to stand in front of a colleague, close your eyes and lean back into their arms.
 Just before you do, the colleague asks, “Do you trust me?”
 By replying “yes,” you fall back, and they catch you safely.
 This is all great stuff until you’re back at work, and that same co-worker never returns your emails, takes good assignments away from you and seems ready to throw you under the bus at every turn.
 Trust?
-Even though he caught you from falling, you never really trusted him at all and you still don’t!
+Even though he caught you from falling, you never really trusted him at all – and you still don’t!

 - Animal themes.
 Common team-building techniques include crazy “animal” sessions.
 Warning: These may or may not involve real animals.
 One team-building expert, for example, got to determine what kind of workplace animal trait was in each employee.
 The boss turned out to be a “lion.”
 Surprise, surprise.
 (He was paying the consultant, after all.)
 Another employee, however, was told he was a “monkey.”
 Days later, co-workers informed the embarrassed “monkey” staffer that they should never stifle his “natural simian creativity.”

 - Real animals.
 Team building with real animals?
 Yes, it actually happens.
 One office, informed they were going to learn effective “communication” techniques, went out for an afternoon of “horse whispering” — with real horses.
 Unfortunately, as these things often will go, one horse galloped into the team, nearly trampling a worker to the ground.
 As one employee described it, it really did turn out to be a “bonding” experience.
 “But only because we thought were we were all going to die.”